castrodurl/flutter_course_quake_refresh/README.md

 # quake

-A new Flutter project.
+Challenge #2 of Flutter & Dart The Complete Flutter App Development Course.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is challenge #2 of Flutter Course by Paulo Dichone but with RefreshIndicator and some tweaks.

 A few resources to get you started if this is your first Flutter project: